top of page

-Navigating High-Functioning Autism: A Guide for Parents
+Navigating High Functioning Autism: A Guide for Parents

 Parenting is a journey filled with joy, challenges, and moments of learning.
 When a child is diagnosed with high-functioning autism, this journey may take unexpected turns, but it can still be incredibly rewarding.
-High-functioning autism, often referred to as Autism Spectrum Disorder (ASD), is characterized by challenges in social communication and interaction, as well as restricted and repetitive behaviours.
+High functioning autism, often referred to as Autism Spectrum Disorder (ASD), is characterized by challenges in social communication and interaction, as well as restricted and repetitive behaviours.
 In this guide, we’ll explore what high-functioning autism entails and offer insights for parents on how to support their child’s development and well-being.

-Understanding High-Functioning Autism:
+Understanding High Functioning Autism:

-High-functioning autism is a term used to describe individuals on the autism spectrum who have average or above-average cognitive abilities.
+High functioning autism is a term used to describe individuals on the autism spectrum who have average or above average cognitive abilities.
 These individuals often exhibit fewer severe language and intellectual impairments compared to those with lower-functioning autism.
-However, they still face challenges in various aspects of social interaction, communication, and sensory processing.
+However, assuming things about the lives and skills of others is not a good idea.
+It's likely that you will be mistaken.
+Additionally, you might unintentionally cause issues or damage someone's feelings.

 1. Early Diagnosis and Intervention: